nbareil/justanothergeek.chdir.org/content/post/decoding-c2-traffic-in-Python.md

   Ok, you have all the materials needed, now how can we transform the pcap into human transcripts?
   "You just have to parse the application layer"
-  As usual, while it may seem easy in theory, it is a bit more complicated in real life (especially during an Incident Response engagement, so it is better to be prepared!), this post will describe my experience to write such dissector.
+  As usual, while it may seem easy in theory, it is a bit more complicated in real life (especially during an Incident Response engagement, so it is better to be prepared!), this post describes my experience to write such dissector for the last 10 years.

 ---
 # The scene :movie_camera: